ikarus-project/ikarus/docs/website/01_framework/localFunctions.md

 25. As above in the single spatial case
 26. As above in the single spatial case

-If your expression is working you should add it to `ikarus/localfunctions/expressions.hh`
+If your expression is working you should add it to `dune/localfefunctions/expressions.hh`, by a PR at [dune-localfefunctions](https://github.com/ikarus-project/dune-localfefunctions).
 \bibliography